SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Hi Bob,
 Hi Bob,

-   &gt;1.
+   &gt; 1.
 Update the logo on Northwind website the new logo
 Done - See northwind.com

-   &gt;2.
+   &gt; 2.
 Take a photo of the office façade and add to the "About Us" page
 Not Done - I couldn’t find a camera.

 Jason